-4. Maximum impervious surface to lot area:
+4. Maximum impervious surface to lot area: 70%

-5. Minimum setback - front:
+5. Minimum setback - front: 100 feet side: 15 feet

-15 feet 15 feet
+rear: 15 feet

-6. Minimum setback from lot line of a parcel containing a residential use:
+6. Minimum setback from lot line of a parcel containing a residential use: 100 feet

 D. Prohibited Uses:

 - 1. Manufacturing, fabrication, disposal, or any use of asbestos products. - 2.
 Paper manufacturing - 3.
 Petroleum and petrochemical refining and reprocessing - 4.
 Production of lubrication oils and grease - 5.
 Manufacture of explosives including, but not limited to, ammunition & fireworks - 6.
 Offal or dead animal disposal & reprocessing - 7.
 Abattoirs and slaughterhouses